meij03/LostChild/README.md

 - Map - The final screen created, where it was intended to allow user to go to different screens such as mall, park, and grocery.

 In the app.js file you will see the use of react-native navigation where it make use of a stack to keep track of the screens.
-The screen names are order by the order that was intended for the user to interact with.
+The screen names are ordered by the order that was intended for the user to interact with.

 Welcome -> Character -> Home -> Maps